hipe/tmx/brazen/doc/issues/090-the-arity-exegesis.md

     `zero_or_one`              the actual parameter may acceptably
-                               occur zero or one times. i.e it is an "optional field".
+                               occur zero or one times. i.e it is an "optional field". the platform
+                               equivalent category is `opt`.

     `one`                      the actual parameter must occur
-                               exactly one time in the request. i.e it is a "required field".
+                               exactly one time in the request. i.e it is a "required field". the platform equivalent category is `req`.

 in a world where we put the "polyady" on the "parameter" and not "argument" arity (explored later), we might find it useful to